bbrodo/BrodeyBrightT1A3/readme.md

 6. **Repeat until game ends**: The application continues accepting guesses from the player until either the word is fully guessed (player wins) or the Hangman is complete (player loses).

 7. **End game**: Once the game ends, it displays a message indicating whether the player won or lost and reveals the unguessed word to the player.

+## Installation

+To run this application, you must have Python 3 installed.

+To install this app, download the **src** folder containing the source code of the project.

+Run the **run.sh** bash script which will set up a virtual environment and start the application for you automatically.

+## Using the App

+Upon launching the application, you'll dive straight into a game of Hangman.
+Here, you'll encounter the Hangman display, the current word with unguessed letters represented by underscores, and your personal best score.
+You'll then be prompted to guess a letter or the entire word.

+If you guess a letter correctly, it will be revealed in the word, and you'll receive a congratulations.
+If the word remains incomplete, you'll be prompted to guess again.
+However, if your guess is incorrect, you'll lose an attempt, and the next stage of the Hangman will be displayed.
+If you input an invalid guess, such as "3", the game will prompt you to try again.

+This cycle continues until either you successfully guess the word or you exhaust all your attempts.
+If you correctly guess the word and surpass your personal best, you'll receive congratulations, and your new personal best will be saved.
+Once the game concludes, you'll be given the option to play again or exit the application.